Kimera of Buganda

-Kimera Walusimbi was Kabaka of the Kingdom of Buganda between 1374 and 1404.
+Kimera was Kabaka of the Kingdom of Buganda between 1374 and 1404.
 He was the third king of Buganda.

 Claim to the throne

 Kimera was the only son of Prince Kalemeera, the son of Kabaka Chwa I Nabakka.
 It has been pointed out by different books and writers showing Kimera as the Only son of Prince Kalemera.
 This is not true.
 Kimera was a twin and his twin brother was Kato Kibi Kaganda, who became a King himself.
 He conquered his own Kingdom in Kiziba, current day Tanzania.
 They could not rule Buganda together, thus he went to Sesse, came back to Buganda and went south.
 Their mother was Lady Wannyana, the supposed chief wife of King Winyi I of Bunyoro.

 Influence on Buganda Culture

 Kimera made the journey to Buganda accompanied by his mother and the family of Katumba (Nkima clan), his adoptive father.
 On reaching Buganda, Katumba was appointed Mugema, hereditary head of the Nkima (monkey) clan.
 The Mugema plays a significant role in Buganda culture, notably performing the investiture of the new Kabaka until the reign of Mutebi I.

 From Bunyoro, he brought with him the royal drum Kibonabona, which is beaten by the new Kabaka during coronation.
 During this ceremony, the Kabaka is presented with a bracelet of beads, and there's a proclamation "You are Kimera."

 Kimera's mother chose not to live with her son in the capital, and a residence was built for her called Lusaka, which became the official title of the Queen Mother's residence.

+Some of the great officers of state during his reign included;